 You have two ways to use multi-languages using the voice synthesis technology:

-You can check Providers specifics for Voice Synthesis page for more details about the supported features by each provider.
+You can check SDK specifics for Voice Synthesis page for more details about the supported features by each SDK.

 In case you want to pronounce a word differently you can use the sub or the phoneme SSML markup.